praveen-kumar-maurya/Superstore-Sales-Dashboard/README.md

 # **Dataset Information**
 Row ID => Unique ID for each row,
-Order ID => Unique Order ID for each Customer,
+Order ID => Order ID for each Order,
 Order Date => Order Date of the product,
 Ship Mode => Shipping Mode specified by the Customer, Customer ID => Unique ID to identify each Customer,